A different kind of rarity

 unique to the American Southwest

-DISTINGUISHED BY RARE PAPAGOITE, AJOITE,
+DISTINGUISHED BY ULTRA RARE PAPAGOITE, AJOITE,

 “A beautiful and exceptionally rare material of unique geologic origin.”